-(These courses are also listed as Educational 31-32 and 31-32a.)
+(These courses are also listed as Education 31-32 and 31-32a.

-The College Choir, The Powder Puffs, Glee Club, the Quartet, the College Band and Orchestra give valuable practice to members of the department and to others with musical ability.
+The College Choir, the Powder Puffs, the Glee Club, the Quartet, the College Band and Orchestra give valuable practice to members of the department and to others with musical ability.